jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (1) This Part does not confer a right of challenge with respect to— (a) a decision of the Commissioner under a tax law to enlarge or extend the time for giving notice, making an application, furnishing a tax return, or doing any other act, matter, or thing; or
   (b) a decision of the Minister under a tax law, or an act, matter, or thing done or omitted by the Minister under a tax law; or
-  (c) a matter in respect of which provision is made by a tax law—a special committee, tribunal, or authority (other than a Taxation Review Authority) established in that behalf or a person or official (other than the Commissioner); or
+  (c) a matter in respect of which provision is made by a tax law— a special committee, tribunal, or authority (other than a Taxation Review Authority) established in that behalf or a person or official (other than the Commissioner); or
     (i) for a challenge or objection to the matter to be heard and determined by; or (ii) for the matter to be inquired into, considered, reported upon, heard, decided, determined, or otherwise dealt with by; or
     (iii) for the matter to be the subject of any recommendation of,—